mrknorman/evolving_attention_thesis/02_gravitation/02_gravitational_waves.typ

   caption: [A depiction of the region of spacetime surrounding two inspiraling black holes.
 The spacetime grid visible is a 2D representation of the true 4D nature of our universe as described by general relativity @gravitation.
 This depiction was not produced by an accurate simulation but was constructed as a visual aid alone.
 Two massive objects can orbit each other if they have sufficient perpendicular velocity; this is a natural state for objects to find themselves trapped in because the chances of direct collisions between objects are low, and any objects that find themselves gravitationally bound together and do not experience a direct collision will eventuate in an orbit.
 The same is true for black holes; whether they form from pairs of massive stars that both evolve into black holes after the end of their main sequence lives or whether they form separately and through dynamical interaction, end up adjoined and inseparable, the occurrence of two black holes orbiting is not inconceivable @black_hole_binary_formation.
 Over time, small amounts of energy will leak from these binaries; ripples are sent out through the cosmos, carrying energy away from the system and gradually reducing the separation between the companions.
 As they get closer, the curvature of the spacetime they occupy increases, and thus, their acceleration toward each other grows.
 They speed up, and the amount of energy that is lost through gravitational radiation increases, further increasing the speed of their inspiral in an ever-accelerating dance.
 If they started just close enough, this process would be enough to merge them within the lifetime of the universe; they will inevitably collide with an incredible release of energy out through spacetime as powerful gravitational waves.
 It is these waves, these disturbances in the nature of length and time itself, that we can measure here on Earth using gravitational wave observatories.]
 ) <waves>

 Gravitational waves have two polarization states, typically named plus, $+$, and cross, $times$.
 They are named as such due to the effect the different polarisations have on spacetime as they propagate through it.
 In both cases, the two polarisations cause distortions in the local geometry of spacetime along two axes at once, this is a result of their quadrupole nature.
 Gravitational waves are transverse waves, meaning they oscillate in a direction that is perpendicular to their direction of propagation.
 They alternate between stretching spacetime along one of the two axes of oscillation and squeezing along the other, to the inverse, as the wave oscillates.
 See @wobble for an illustration of the effect of the passage of a gravitational wave through a region of spacetime.
 It is this stretching and squeezing effect that we have been able to detect in gravitational wave detectors on Earth.
-It is worth noting that because they are quadrupole waves and oscillate in two directions simultaneously, the polarisation states are $45 deg$ apart rather than the $90 deg$ separation of states seen in electromagnetic waves.
-This means that any two points on a line that is at a $45 deg$ angle to the polarisation of an incoming wave, will not see any effect due to the passing wave.
+It is worth noting that because they are quadrupole waves and oscillate in two directions simultaneously, the polarisation states are $45 degree$ apart rather than the $90 degree$ separation of states seen in electromagnetic waves.
+This means that any two points on a line that is at a $45 degree$ angle to the polarisation of an incoming wave, will not see any effect due to the passing wave.

 #figure(
   image("wibble_wobble.png", width: 100%),